Skip to main content

 What we found

 The leak was at the outdoor unit pipe connections, not in the concealed piping.
 Corrosion at the outdoor joints had weakened the seal over time.
 The pressure test confirmed the buried sections were intact, so no hacking was needed.
 The long run had made the leak seem harder to find.
-The homeowner and earlier technicians assumed the length of pipe was the risk, but the corrosion stayed at the exposed outdoor joints.
+It is easy to assume the length of pipe carries the risk, but the corrosion stayed at the exposed outdoor joints.

 What fixed it